Who can use RACER?

 Please return all Interlibrary loan books to the Circulation desk (NOT the book drop) by the due date.
 Loan periods are generally 3 weeks; however, some items may be due earlier.
 The due date will be indicated on a slip with the item.

 Items may be recalled before the due date by the lending library.
-An email will notify patrons of this recall.
-If patrons fail to return recall items, a fine will be levied by the lending library and transferred to your TMU Library account
+An email will notify you of this recall.
+If your fail to return recall items, a fine will be levied by the lending library and transferred to your TMU Library account

 Fines and Lost Materials